-Walgreens Stocks Narcan Opioid Overdose Spray In All Pharmacies
+Narcan Opioid Overdose Spray Is Now Stocked By All Walgreens Pharmacies

-It has the power to save lives by targeting opioid overdoses — something that kills 140 Americans every day.
+It has the power to save lives by targeting opioid overdoses — something that kills more than 140 Americans every day.
 And now Narcan, the nasal spray that can pull a drug user back from an overdose, is being carried by all of Walgreens' more than 8,000 pharmacies.

 "By stocking Narcan in all our pharmacies, we are making it easier for families and caregivers to help their loved ones by having it on hand in case it is needed," said Walgreens vice president Rick Gates.